signalfx/splunk-otel-js-web/docs/Instrumentations.md

 This instrumentation generates spans from messages sent using the [socket.io](https://socket.io/) client library.
 Generated spans conform to the [OpenTelemetry specifications on messaging systems](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/trace/semantic_conventions/messaging.md).
 This instrumentation is disabled by default.

-> Enabling websocket instrumentation when using socket.io isn't generally recommended.

 ### Setup